thibaultCha/Breakoid/README.md

 * Breakoïd calculates your bricks' width according to the canvas's width, the number of columns (NBCOLS) and the space between bricks (EMPTY_SPACE).
 * Try to play with Breakoïd's constants to customize the game.

-## Disclaimer and suggestions
+## Disclaimer
-This is a very basic game and the actual architecture is basic, but I'd wish to make it functional and playable.
-Code will be improved.
+This is a very basic game and it's not optimized and does not support all collisions detection.
+The actual architecture is basic and was more about training myself on HTML5 canvas rather than build a complete game.
+If I had the time I would rewrite it and I know perfectly how.

-**Fell free to submit pull requests or roadmap suggestions.**

-## Roadmap
-- Finish the basics (ex: sides/top of bricks collisions).
-- Better bricks placement (random or organized by levels) for funnier game.
-- Points, multiple lives, multiple balls, increasing ball's speed…
-- Dropped items for game bonuses.
-- Multiplayer.

 ## Licensing
 ```